School and childcare updates: Coronavirus

 Is it safe to travel by bus?

-Nexus and bus operators have been working hard to ensure they can offer safe and secure bus transport for pupils and the wider travelling public from September.
+Nexus and bus operators have been working hard to ensure they can offer safe and secure bus transport for pupils and the wider travelling public.
 This includes having extra vehicles available and measures in place to allow for social distancing.

 On busy routes additional buses will be used so that pupils can travel separately to other members of the public.
 Members of the public are also advised to avoid travelling at times when school services are operating where possible.